h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 -  **verbose**: Print scoring history to the console.
 For Deep Learning, metrics are per epoch.
-This value defaults to FALSE.
+This option is defaults to false (not enabled).

 Interpreting a Deep Learning Model